Health Care

 Since the 1970s we have been fortunate to have highly effective cattle vaccines, which have reduced the rate of human infections dramatically.
 Unfortunately, in recent years we have seen cases of lepto in farmers and staff (including teat sealing technicians) working on vaccinated farms, many of which are thought to be due to a newly discovered strain of lepto within our dairy herds.
 This new Tarassovi-like strain, known as 'Pacifica', wasn’t covered by the traditional dairy cattle lepto vaccines.
 Recent research suggests Pacifica could be present in almost three quarters of dairy herds nationwide.

-At least 90% of New Zealand dairy farmers already vaccinate their breeding stocks to protect themselves and their workers from infection, however vaccinated herds may keep shedding if vaccination isn’t carried out regularly or is left too late.
+An estimated 90% of New Zealand dairy farmers already vaccinate their herds to protect themselves and their workers.
+However, vaccinated herds can still shed bacteria if their vaccination schedule is not consistent.

 For more information on leptospirosis, talk to your vet or visit lepto.co.nz

-Lepto 4-WayTM is a Restricted Veterinary Medicine.
+Lepto 4-Way® is a Restricted Veterinary Medicine.
 Available only under Veterinary Authorisation.
 Registered pursuant to the ACVM Act 1997, No. A012030.